-The Environmental Permitting (England and Wales) Regulations 2011.
+The Environmental Permitting (England and Wales) Regulations 2016

-The following directive is due to come into force in 2010 and governs the management of chicken production.
+The following directive came into force in 2010 and governs the management of broiler chicken production.
 There is no specific domestic legislation governing the management of broiler farms only general animal welfare law.

-5.3 Environmental Permitting (England & Wales) Regulations 2011
+Environmental Permitting (England & Wales) Regulations 2016 5.3